 Fusion cooking has brought many delicious treasures from around the world into common use in non traditional ways.
 One example are preserved lemons.
 They hail from North African cuisine and are probably most well know for their use in Moroccan tagines.
 Preserved in salt and lemon juice and usually made from Meyer lemons they can be easily made at home.

 The biggest issue is the “what do I do now?” question that happens after they are ready.
 It really is more a question of cellular memory.
-We all know where the cinnamon or raisins are as reach for them without much thinking.
-But that jar in that back of the fridge hasn’t yet been taken out often enough to reach that kind of automatic level.
+We all know where the cinnamon or raisins are and reach for them without much thinking.
+But that jar in the back of the fridge hasn’t yet been taken out often enough to reach that kind of automatic level.

 Preserved lemons can be used in stews, on chicken, over popcorn, in salad dressings, salsa and dips; in everything from grain salads to cocktails and desserts, anywhere that lemon and salt are already at home.
 Don’t get me started on pasta.
 Just build the thought muscle and ideas will come.